Australians rally at Parliament to demand justice for women

 CANBERRA, Australia (AP) — Australians rallied in the capital and other cities Monday demanding justice for women and calling out misogyny and dangerous workplace cultures as the government reels from two rape allegations.

 Outside Parliament House in Canberra, the crowd of hundreds was mostly female and most wore black.
-They carried placards including “Justice for Women” and “Men, Own Your Guilt.”
+They carried placards with slogans including “Justice for Women” and “Men, Own Your Guilt.”

-Prime Minster Scott Morrison refused organizers’ demand that he address the crowd and they would not meet him in his office.
+Prime Minister Scott Morrison refused organizers’ demand that he address the crowd, and organizers said they wouldn’t meet him behind closed doors.

 “We have already come to the front door, now it’s up to the government to cross the threshold and come to us,” organizer Janine Hendry said.